 We will revisit some topics discussed in 2012 and introduce new conversations.
 Our expert steering committee will design an engaging program, which may include bay and creek water quality; stormwater; Green Infrastructure; harmful algae blooms and red tide; seagrass, mangroves and marshes; fish and fisheries restoration; land acquisition, protection and restoration; fish and wildlife conservation; beaches and passes; climate change and sea level rise; marine debris; community-based restoration initiatives; public access to waters and preserves; nature tourism and ecotourism.

-Our overall fundraising goal is $75,000 for planning, marketing, presenting and capturing the two-day Summit, including Invited Keynote Speaker, daily meal and beverage service, plus two evening receptions.
-General admission will be $40 for two-days.
+We need to raise $50,000 more to present the two-day Summit, including planning, marketing, recording, invited speakers, daily meal and beverage service, and two evening receptions.
+General admission will be $40.
 We aim to raise funds to make scholarships available and anticipate attendance of 200-250.

 Sponsor Levels and Perks: